ASFHyP3/actions/README.md

 ### [`reusable-mypy.yml`](./.github/workflows/reusable-mypy.yml)

-> [!WARNING]
+> [!IMPORTANT]
-> Mypy does not turn Python into a statically-typed language,
+> Mypy is an external tool and does not turn Python into a statically-typed language.
-> especially when mixing typed and untyped code, using the `Any` type (implicitly or explicitly),
-> or importing untyped third-party libraries.
-> Type annotations are more like hints about what types values *should* have,
-> rather than a guarantee of runtime type safety.
-> They are not a replacement for best practices when using a dynamically-typed language.
-> For more information about how mypy accommodates dynamic typing,
+> You may want to review the [mypy docs](https://mypy.readthedocs.io/en/stable/),
-> see the docs on [dynamic typing](https://mypy.readthedocs.io/en/stable/dynamic_typing.html)
+> particularly the sections on [dynamic typing](https://mypy.readthedocs.io/en/stable/dynamic_typing.html)
 > and the [`Any` type](https://mypy.readthedocs.io/en/stable/kinds_of_types.html#the-any-type).
 >
 > Additionally, please review our [Mypy wiki article](https://github.com/ASFHyP3/.github/wiki/Mypy)